Human Performance & Movement Science (HP/HPEX/HPPE)

 This course is designed to examine the historical perspectives and contemporary issues that have shaped the physical education, recreation, and sport professions.
 The course also introduces professional best practices in physical education, recreation and sport such as the Danielson Framework for Teaching.

 Candidates must pass a swimming competency test given on the first day of class.
 If certification is desired, there will be an additional fee.
-This course provides an opportunity for students to acquire basic knowledge, skills, and techniques in Lifeguard Trainig.
+This course provides an opportunity for students to acquire basic knowledge, skills, and techniques in Lifeguard Training.
 Designed for non-HPMS majors.
 Graded Pass/Fail.

 Students acquire basic knowledge, skills, and techniques in Golf.
 There will be an additional greens fee.
 Designed for non-HPMS majors.
 Graded Pass/Fail.